 • An HTTP Gateway Service

-On AWS, Lambda serves as the primary compute service.
+On AWS, Lambda serves as the primary computing service.
 It also links with numerous other AWS services and, together with API Gateway, DynamoDB, and RDS, serves as the foundation for Serverless solutions for the users of AWS products.

 Lambda supports several of the most common programming languages and runtimes, making it suitable for a wide spectrum of Serverless developers.

-AWS Lambda allows you to run an application without having to set up or manage servers.
+Lambda allows you to run an application without having to set up or manage servers.
 It is a computer platform that is based on events.
 When an event trigger is configured, the code is performed in Lambda.

 Lambda Functions and Triggers are the foundational components of AWS Lambda applications.
 A Lambda function represents a code/runtime framework that processes events, whereas a Trigger is the AWS service or application that calls the function.